 A family worker can make sure a child like Megan is safe in her home and help her whole family come to terms with the years of abuse they’ve faced.
 A worker like Gina won’t stop fighting until she’s changed the life of a vulnerable child.
 For good.

-You can help us reach more families at breaking point this Christmas so that children don't need to run away.
+You can help us reach more families at breaking point so that children don't need to run away.

 Names changed and models used to protect identities.